Imelda Staunton: 1976–1999: Career beginnings and early roles

 Staunton's first big-screen role came in a 1986 film Comrades.
 She then appeared in the 1991 film Antonia and Jane, and in the 1992 film Peter's Friends.
-Other film roles include performances in Much Ado About Nothing (1993), Deadly Advice (1993), Sense and Sensibility (1995) Twelfth Night (1996), Chicken Run (2000), Another Life (2001), Bright Young Things (2003), Nanny McPhee (2005), Freedom Writers (2007) and How About You (2007).
+Other film roles include performances in Much Ado About Nothing (1993), Deadly Advice (1993), Sense and Sensibility (1995) and Twelfth Night (1996).
+In 1993, she appeared on television alongside Richard Briers and Adrian Edmondson in If You See God, Tell Him.
+Staunton also played the wife of Detective Burakov in the 1995 HBO movie, Citizen X, which recounted the pursuit and capture of Russian serial killer Andrei Chikatilo.
+She has had other television parts in The Singing Detective (1986), Midsomer Murders, and the sitcom Is It Legal?
+(1995–98), as well as A Bit of Fry and Laurie.
+She was a voice artist on Mole's Christmas (1994).
+Staunton shared a Screen Actors Guild Award for Best Performance by a Cast in 1998 for Shakespeare in Love.